saitarn/git-demo/README.md

 update

 From my Windows local repo
 From my Windows local repo2
+From my bash